railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	general an employee uses only a small part of the system's functions.

 	So you can define shortcuts for the most-used menus.
 These shortcuts are personal for each user.
-To create a new shortcut open the select menu and click on the :guilabel:`Add` link to the far right of :guilabel:`SHORTCUTS`.
+To create a new shortcut Just click on the '*' of the header of the view in web client.

-	To change or replace a link click :guilabel:`SHORTCUTS`.
-Open ERP then opens a list of editable shortcuts.
+	To remove shortcut just click on link and again click on '*' of the header of the view.

 The following sections present an overview of the main functions of Open ERP.
-Some areas are covered in more detail in the following chapters of this book and you'll find many other functions available in the optional modules.
+Some areas are covered in more detail in the following chapters of this book and you will find many other functions available in the optional modules.
 Functions are presented in the order that they appear on the main menu.